From Call Centre Load to Self-Serve Clarity: Bonus Interest Tracker

 Usability Testing

 I recruited and led 6 moderated sessions across 8 prototype variations.
-Testing revealed users values the visual tracker and understood each element in isolation, but couldn't connect the criteria, timeline, and tracker into a coherent picture.
+Users valued the visual tracker and understood each element in isolation, but couldn't connect the criteria, timeline, and tracker into a coherent picture.
 The hierarchy wasn't guiding them through the information gradually.
 That insight shifted the iteration priority from visual refinement to information architecture.

 Users loved the visual tracker, but struggled to piece together fragmented copy, navigate the cluttered layout, and follow unclear instructions.